 Splitting The Check Evenly At The Restaurant

-You’re out with friends and the bill arrives on the table.
+In normal times, you’re out with friends and the bill arrives on the table.
 It might seem easier to split the bill evenly.
 Splitting the bill 50/50 may be okay if the meals were of equal value.
-Keep in mind though, if you’re paying 50% of a bill every time you dine out, but truly only responsible for 1/3 of the bill, you’re losing money.
-And your friend is taking advantage of you.
+It’s okay to break the money habit. if you’re paying 50% of a bill every time you dine out, but truly only responsible for 1/3 of the bill, you’re losing money which can be used to grow money instead.

 Paying Full Price For Everything You Buy